Average Weather in Lampa Chile

 In Lampa, the summers are warm, arid, and clear and the winters are cold and partly cloudy.
 Over the course of the year, the temperature typically varies from 38°F to 83°F and is rarely below 30°F or above 88°F.

-Based on the tourism score, the best time of year to visit Lampa for warm-weather activities is from early December to mid March.
+Based on the tourism score, the best time of year to visit Lampa for warm-weather activities is from late November to early March.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.